Ask an Astronomer

 Only a small part of the Earth can see a total Solar eclipse at one time, however overall total Solar eclipses can happen anywhere on Earth.

 Lunar eclipses happen when the Moon is on the exact opposite side of Earth compared with the Sun.
 In this case we would expect a Full Moon, but as the Moon moves into Earth’s shadow it becomes dark.

 Remember to NEVER look at the Sun, whether eclipsed or not, with your naked eye.
 Always use proper observing equipment such as eclipse glasses or a telescope with a solar filter.

 Why does the Moon appear not to be rotating on its axis?

 Most celestial bodies have rotations about an internal axis, and in particular all Solar System bodies do, as far as we know.
-The Earth’s rotation is responsible for the day (that is the rising and setting Sun and so on).
+For example the Earth’s rotation is responsible for the day (that is the rising and setting Sun and so on).

 Similar tidal interactions are working to slow down the Earth’s rotation and simultaneously pushes the Moon away from us.
 This process takes several billion years to complete, but makes the day longer, eventually the day will become as long as the month (which is governed by the Moon’s orbit), that is also getting longer.